FIRST AID COURSES

 Having a first aid certification offers numerous benefits and long-lasting value both to individuals with certification and the people surrounding them.
 However, a particular barrier in being certified for first aid is finding the right courses and the place and time to attend them.
 With Australia Wide First Aid, this barrier is easily eliminated.
 Our company offers a variety of training courses, which are available in 21 locations across the country.
-These courses can be booked any day of the week, and they are designed so that you can get your certification in just 1 to 2 days.
+These courses can be booked any day of the week, and they are designed so that you can get your certification in just 1 days.
 Moreover, Australia Wide First Aid also offers on-site training and assessment sessions; our experienced personnel can come to your home or workplace to make sure that the training you will receive is tailored to your specific needs.

 Western Australia, the country’s largest state, is home to more than 2.5 million people.
 More than 90% of the population live in Perth, the bustling capital where various industries have bloomed since the 1950s.
 Belmont is a mixed-use suburb located just 7 kilometres from Perth’s central business district.
 Meanwhile, Joondalup is located about 26 kilometres north of Perth.
 It’s an urban centre with a business district that is focused on retail.
-Australia Wide First Aid’s training venues in these two strategic locations will make it easier for those living in Western Australia to acquire the training they need to be certified first aid providers.
+Australia Wide First Aid’s training venues in these two strategic locations will make it easier for those living in Western Australia to acquire the training they need to be certified first aiders.

 What is First Aid and Why Do You Need to Learn It?